 Everyone around the world (except far-northern Arctic latitudes) will see a full-looking moon lighting up the nighttime from about dusk until about dawn on these nights.
 This bright full moon will be following the planets Jupiter and Saturn westward across the sky throughout the night.

-In North America, we often call the August full moon the Sturgeon Moon, Green Corn Moon or Grain Moon.
+In North America, we also call the August full moon the Sturgeon Moon, Green Corn Moon or Grain Moon.
 For the Northern Hemisphere, this August full moon ushers in the second of three full moons of the summer season.